SoftUni-Internal/interactive-content/EN/01-Internet-Explained/06-The-OSI-Model.md

 Introduced in **1983**, its primary goal is to standardize networks, allowing for **multi-vendor systems**.

-Prior to its introduction, computers had a difficult time connecting to each other, because of incompatibility.
+Before its introduction, computers had a difficult time connecting to each other, because of incompatibility.

 It splits the **communication process** into seven abstraction layers.